CarGurus Header

 What is the Volkswagen Amarok Mk2?

-The Amarok can tow up to 3,500kg when equipped with an automatic gearbox (3,400kg for the manual), and its load area is capable of holding a payload of up to 1,113kg.
+The Amarok can tow up to 3,500kg when equipped with an automatic transmission (up to 3,420kg for the manual gearbox), and its load area is capable of holding a payload of up to 1,113kg.

-• Volkswagen has made as much use of the Amarok’s interior storage as possible, including the fitment of a storage compartment under the rear seats to house the tool kit and warning triangle.
+• Volkswagen has made good use of the Amarok’s interior space, including the addition of a storage compartment beneath the rear seats to house the tool kit and warning triangle – a neat touch that helps keep the cabin tidy.

-• If you are serious about using your Amarok as a family vehicle, or need loads in the back to be protected from the elements, VW offers a hardtop accessory.
-Other accessories, meanwhile, include a snorkel and underbody protection.
+• If you are serious about using your Amarok as a family vehicle – or need loads in the back to be protected from the elements – Volkswagen offers a hardtop accessory.
+Other options include an engine snorkel and additional underbody protection for more demanding off-road use.

-• For commercial use: For those who can live with a six-speed manual gearbox, the cheapest Amarok to buy is the entry-level Life trim, which should prove plenty rugged enough for most commercial purposes.
-Note that its towing capacity is 3,400kg versus the 3,500kg of Amaroks fitted with an automatic gearbox, but that its payload for the storage bay is higher at 1,113kg, versus 842kg for a top-spec Aventura model.
+• For commercial use: If you can live with a six-speed manual gearbox, the entry-level Life trim is the cheapest Amarok to buy and should prove rugged enough for most working roles.
+Its towing capacity is 3,420kg, slightly lower than the 3,500kg offered by automatic versions, but its payload is actually higher – at up to 1,113kg.
+This compares to as little as 842kg for a range-topping Aventura.

 • For the ultimate in pickup luxury: Who said pickup trucks can’t be cossetting?
-The top-spec Amarok Aventura pairs electrically adjustable leather seats with a heated steering wheel and the largest available digital displays for a genuinely upmarket ambience.
+The top-spec Amarok Aventura pairs electrically adjustable leather seats with a heated steering wheel, premium materials and the largest available digital displays for a genuinely upmarket feel.

 Chris Knapman